November Board Meeting Minutes

 Attorney Summary Fees Report

-The Board reviewed Attorney Williamson’s fees summary report for October, 2016 and Williamson's proposed rate schedule for 2017.
+The Board reviewed Attorney Williamson’s fees summary report for October, 2017.

-MOTION: Director Trick moved to approve Attorney Williamson’s report and to accept his 2017 rate schedule as presented.
+MOTION: Director Trick moved to approve Attorney Williamson’s report.
 The motion passed unanimously.

-MOTION: Director McIntyre moved to approve the Finance report.
+MOTION: Director Zieff moved to approve the Finance Report as presented.
 The motion passed unanimously.

 Office Services Report